 Visual Studies | Storrs

 Kelly Dennis is Associate Professor of Visual Studies in the Department of Digital Media & Design at the University of Connecticut, Storrs.
 She is also Affiliated Faculty in the American Studies program.
-Like 25 percent of students at UConn, Professor Dennis is a first generation college student.
+Like 25 percent of students at UConn, Professor Dennis was a first generation college student.

 Before coming to the University of Connecticut in 2001, Dr. Dennis taught modern and contemporary art history, critical theory, and histories of the camera image at Northwestern University, the University of California at Santa Cruz, The School of the Art Institute of Chicago, and the Art Center College of Design.
 During 2016, Dr. Dennis taught graduate and undergraduate courses in U.S. documentary photography and image analyses at the Université de Toulouse-Jean Jaures.